doozr/doozr.github.io/_posts/2016-06-29-enough-of-that.md

 * `last(seq)` - Get the last element of a sequence

 At least some of these should, I think, be in `itertools` or a similar module.
-Others I didn't need but come in useful would be `head` and `tail` to yield, respectively, all but the last and all by the first element.
+Others I didn't need but would come in useful include `head` and `tail` to yield, respectively, all but the last and all by the first element.

 The interesting thing about all these functions is that none of them are